MarkMuranov/ECE-141A-Assignment-3/README.md

 - What happens when `sum()` is called on a list without numbers?
 What about on an object?
 What if `filter(index > 1)` is called on an object instead of a list?
 It is up to you to decide what to do for these types of edge/error-cases, but make sure you do consider them.
 Write some tests for these cases!

-#### Tips
+#### Tips:

 - Try to use the STL as much as possible!
 Maybe you can even reuse code from your earlier assignments...

 - Plan ahead!
-Use the design patterns Rick has talked about in lecture.
+Use the design patterns we have talked about in lecture as well as those described in the book.
   - That being said, if you get stuck, it can be useful to try to the first ideas that come to mind.
   - Don't be afraid to try ideas!
 Commit to Git often so you can undo changes if they turn out to be... not so great.
 No one makes a perfect design on the first try!
   - Come by to office hours if you have questions.